tchapi/brad/README.md

-# Deployment scripts from a remote Git server
+# Brad

+Build, release and deploy
+(_buid for Symfony 2 and Silex projects_)

 - - -

 Make easy atomic deployments from Github / Bitbucket, or any remote Git server.

-The package consists of one script : `deploy.sh`, and a configuration file : `deploy.conf`.
+The package consists of one script : `brad`, and a configuration file : `brad.conf`.
 It is based on the bootshtrap shell micro-library (see https://github.com/tchapi/bootshtrap).

-> NB : You will have to copy `deploy.conf.example` to `deploy.conf` for the scripts to work.
-You should as well make sure that `deploy.sh` is executable, or run `chmod +x deploy.sh` in case
+> NB : You will have to copy `brad.conf.example` to `brad.conf` for the scripts to work.
+You should as well make sure that `brad` is executable, or run `chmod +x brad` in case

 ## Initial configuration

-Before running anything, you have to configure your `APP_BASE_PATH` in the `deploy.conf` file.
+Before running anything, you have to configure your `APP_BASE_PATH` in the `brad.conf` file.
 Just define the `APP_BASE_PATH` in this file like this :

 ```bash
 APP_BASE_PATH='/var'